Free Fire (film)

-Free Fire is a 2016 British black comedy-action film directed by Ben Wheatley, from a screenplay by Wheatley and Amy Jump.
+Free Fire is a 2016 British action comedy film directed by Ben Wheatley, from a screenplay by Wheatley and Amy Jump.
 It stars Sharlto Copley, Armie Hammer, Brie Larson, Cillian Murphy, Jack Reynor, Babou Ceesay, Enzo Cilenti, Sam Riley, Michael Smiley and Noah Taylor.

 The film had its world premiere at the Toronto International Film Festival on 8 September 2016, and also served as the closer of the 2016 BFI London Film Festival on 16 October.
 The film was theatrically released in the United Kingdom on 31 March 2017, by StudioCanal UK, and in the United States on 21 April 2017, by A24.

 Plot

-On a cold night in 1978, while driving to meet IRA members Chris (Cillian Murphy) and Frank (Michael Smiley), Stevo (Sam Riley) tells Bernie (Enzo Cilenti) that he was beaten up the previous day by the cousin of a woman he assaulted.
-The group meet outside a Boston warehouse with intermediary Justine (Brie Larson), and a representative, Ord (Armie Hammer), leads them inside.
-The group is there to buy guns from arms dealer Vernon (Sharlto Copley) and his associates, Martin (Babou Ceesay), Harry (Jack Reynor) and Gordon (Noah Taylor).
-Despite tensions between the two groups and the fact that Vernon supplied the wrong rifles, the weapons are unloaded from a van and Chris’ group hands over the money in a briefcase.
+On a cold night in 1978, while driving to meet IRA members Chris and Frank, Stevo tells Bernie that he was beaten up the previous day by the cousin of a woman he assaulted.
+The group meet outside a Boston warehouse with intermediary Justine, and a representative, Ord, leads them inside.
+The group is there to buy guns from arms dealer Vernon and his associates, Martin, Harry, and Gordon.
+Despite tensions between the two groups and the fact that Vernon supplied the wrong rifles, the weapons are unloaded from a van and Chris' group hands over the money in a briefcase.

 Stevo realizes that Harry was the one who beat him up the day before, and refuses to go near him, irritating Frank.
 Harry eventually notices and lashes out at Stevo, furthering the tensions between the groups.
 Stevo seemingly apologises, but then brags about what he did to Harry's cousin.
 Infuriated, Harry shoots Stevo in the shoulder.
 Both groups split off and begin shooting at each other.
 Martin, who was holding the briefcase, is grazed by a bullet in the head and collapses.
 The briefcase now lies in the open, with Vernon attempting to coerce his men to get it.

 Bernie is shot in the back by Vernon as he attempts to leave and dies shortly after.
 Soon, two hit-men with rifles begin shooting at both groups.
-One of them, Jimmy (Mark Monero), is killed, and the other is recognised by Ord as Howie (Patrick Bergin), who explains that he was hired to kill everyone and take the money.
+One of them, Jimmy, is killed, and the other is recognised by Ord as Howie, who explains that he was hired to kill everyone and take the money.
 Before Howie can reveal who hired him, he is shot dead by Chris's group.
 Chris, defending Justine, requests that Vernon's group let her go.
 Gordon crawls after her, intent on killing her.